clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 • On the Cologne List®

-• Content: 90 capsules / servings
+• Contents: 90 capsules / servings

-A strong gut flora is the foundation for health and well-being.The gut bacteria capsules from Edubily contain a scientifically based blend of 7 highly dosed bacterial strains.
-These support your digestion, your immune system, and contribute to a balanced microbiome.
-Additionally, the capsules contain apple fiber powder, a prebiotic, which also provides the right nourishment for the good bacteria.
-This comprehensively strengthens your gut flora.
+The gut is home to a wide variety of microorganisms.
+Edubily gut bacteria capsules contain a scientifically based blend of 7 high-dose bacterial strains.
+They contribute to a balanced microbiome.
+In addition, the capsules contain apple fiber powder, a prebiotic that also provides the right food for the good bacteria.
+This means the blend combines probiotic cultures with a suitable prebiotic.

 Why are gut bacteria so important?

-Your gut hosts billions of microorganisms that together form your microbiome.
-These are "good" bacteria that not only aid in digestion but also play a crucial role in your immune system, energy supply, and protection against harmful germs.Disruptions in the gut can have far-reaching effects on the entire organism and are associated with a variety of ailments.
-Over 2000 years ago, Hippocrates recognized: 'The gut is the father of all misery.'
-Chronic inflammatory diseases – including metabolic disorders like diabetes, autoimmune diseases like multiple sclerosis, or neuroinflammatory conditions like depression and ME/CFS – are increasingly being linked to the gut as a possible origin.
-(1)
+Your gut is home to billions of microorganisms that together form your microbiome.
+These are "good" bacteria that not only help with digestion, but also play an important role in other processes.
+Disturbances in the gut can have far-reaching effects on the entire organism and may be linked to a wide range of complaints.
+(1) Hippocrates already recognized over 2000 years ago: ‘The gut is the father of all misery.’
+Factors such as stress, an unbalanced diet or antibiotics could disrupt the microbiome in the gut.

-Factors such as stress, an unbalanced diet, or antibiotics could disrupt the microbiome in the gut.
-Here, probiotics can be helpful by restoring the natural balance in the gut.
-Probiotics are products that contain such living microorganisms.
-They can naturally be introduced through certain fermented foods, like yogurt, sauerkraut, or kefir, or through supplementation.Just when your diet includes fewer fermented foods, the latter might be beneficial.
+Probiotics are products that contain live microorganisms.
+They can be consumed naturally through certain fermented foods, such as yogurt, sauerkraut or kefir, or through supplementation.
+Especially if your diet includes fewer fermented foods, the latter could make sense.

-Edubily's Probiotic Capsules also contain apple fiber powder, a prebiotic that serves as a food source for beneficial gut bacteria and supports their growth.
+Edubily's probiotic capsules also contain apple fiber powder, a prebiotic that serves as a food source for beneficial gut bacteria and supports their growth.

 Sources: